Meeting rules: 7 habits that make you the person people want in the room

 - “Get feedback on the draft before it goes to stakeholders.”

-“Before we start — what outcome do we want by the end of this meeting?
-A decision, alignment, or feedback?”
+“Before we start — what outcome do we want by the end?
+A decision, alignment, or feedback?“

 Most meetings fail because nobody knows what they’re doing until minute 23.

-- Decision / discussion: what we need to answer
+- Decision or discussion: what we need to answer

 - Next steps: who does what after

-- Decision: do we commit to X now or propose a phased approach?
+- Decision: commit to X now, or propose a phased approach?

-- Next steps: owner + ETA for response
+- Next steps: owner and ETA for the response.

 - Start even if someone’s late.
 Late people learn.
 On-time people feel respected.